1. Why is Validity Management important?

 And remember, you can always check all the validity exception rules that you have created on the Validity Exception overview tab (under the "Products" section):

-1. Change the validity of one of your products into specific days.
-Make sure not to save it so it doesn't affect the products displayed on your Checkout.
+1. Change the validity of one of your products to specific days.
+Make sure not to save it so it doesn't affect the products displayed on your ticket shop.

 - Do you know what validity means?